Jobhdez/jobhdez.github.io/_posts/2023-07-7-the-beauty-I-see-in-math.md

 The correspondence between math and physics and studying this correspondence is also a way for us to think about what it means to be human.

 For me this level of appreciation and all the emotional effects it has on me leads me to believe that this is  what it means to be human.
-In her book `Lost in Thought`, Zena Hitz argues that intellectual life cultivates a place of retreat within a human being – you retreat into a place where reflection about fundamental questions about what it means to be human.
-Intellectual life enables us to withdraw from world-status, wealth, prestige-and enable us to deepen our humanity.
-Pure mathematics raises such questions because to be able to grasp the laws of physics and the mathematical structure of the universe is a uniquely human trait.
+In her book "Lost in Thought", Zena Hitz argues that intellectual life cultivates a place of retreat within a human being – you retreat into a place where reflection about fundamental questions about what it means to be human.
+Intellectual life enables us to withdraw from the world-status, wealth, prestige-and enable us to deepen our humanity.
+Pure mathematics raises such questions because to be able to grasp the laws of physics and grasp the mathematical structure of the universe is a uniquely human trait.
 As a consequence, when we study pure mathematics we explore our human nature.